 - Haircuts even an Opshernish.
-(Other practices associated with an Opshernish - such as training the child to wear Tzitzis and recite Brochos, Shma and Bentching - should not be deferred.) - Weddings. - Eating new fruit, unless for health purposes.
-This prohibition applies even on Shabbos.
-However, some authorities permit this on Shabbos 17th Tammuz. - Wearing new clothing, or buying new clothing that can be purchased later at the same price.
+(Other practices associated with an Opshernish - such as training the child to wear Tzitzis and recite Brochos, Shma and Bentching - should not be deferred.) - Weddings. - Eating new fruit, unless for health purposes. - Wearing new clothing, or buying new clothing that can be purchased later at the same price.
 (These restrictions do not apply to undergarments or socks.) - Listening to live music. - Listening to recorded music for enjoyment or festive purposes.

-During the Three Weeks, the following activities should be avoided:
+The following activities should be avoided: